animefn/ABST/README.md

 - `suffix`
   - "string" add some suffix at the end of the name but before extension
 - `auto_resize`
   - "int" one of the following choices 360,480,720,1080.
-This option will only downscale, if will not upscale.
+This option will only downscale, it will not upscale.
     That means, if your input is 720p and you picked the 1080 parameter, it will be ignored.
     If you gave as input a list of files, only eligible files will be downscaled.
    - There is no option to input  width(int) and height(int) at the time being.